Nintype is still the best iOS keyboard

 It still works today

-In a testament to it's great design and engineering, Nintype is functionally the same as it was in 2014 (minus a few small updates) and continues to be the best keyboard I've ever used.
-I wonder why the iOS keyboard and others only support single-swipe typing; it's a shame and a missed opportunity.
+In a testament to it's great design and engineering, Nintype is functionally the same as it was in 2014 (minus a few small updates).
+For some reason, all other keyboards only support single-swipe typing, and that's a shame.

 You can find Nintype on the App Store here.
 If you use Android, I'm sorry — it seems like it was removed from the Play Store sometime last year.